Greenhouse Film Complete Guide: Types, Benefits and Uses

 Also known as the infrared retention layer, this special additive traps heat during cold nights, preventing dramatic temperature drops.

 Agriplast Ginegar’s IR Cooling Film offers advanced temperature management by balancing day-night heat behaviour.
+Benefits include:

 • Reduced cold stress